 Breaking the chain of infection

 Lumos Dental uses routine practices to help break the chain of infection.
 This includes personal protective equipment (PPE), aseptic techniques, cleaning, disinfection, sterilization, proper hand hygiene, risk assessments, screenings, environmental controls, administrative controls, and immunization.
-Any patient may be infectious even if they display no symptoms.

 Frequently Asked Questions